mjcarley/libmatheval-no-guile/README.md

 its test code.
 I may at some point implement a test suite which does not use Guile.

+# Installation

+Installation requires the autoconf suite and has been updated to use the current standards:

+`. autogen.sh`

+followed by

+`./configure ...`

+should configure the code. `make` and `make install` will then install the library.

 # Original GNU copyright notice

 Copyright (C) 1999, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2011,